deft-plus/reactivity/docs/stores.md

   count: 0,
   double: {
     value: () => get().count() * 2,
+    // Additional options can be passed to the signal if needed...
   },
   increment: () => get().count.update((count) => count + 1),
 }));

-console.log(counterStore.double()); // 0
+console.log(counterStore.double()); // Outputs: 0
 counterStore.increment();
-console.log(counterStore.double()); // 2
+console.log(counterStore.double()); // Outputs: 2
 ```

+Here:

+- `double` is a derived value, recalculating whenever `count` changes.
+- This pattern is useful for deriving computed state based on primary store values without direct manipulation.

 ## Accessing Store State

 The `get` function provides access to the store's internal signals and actions.
-Use it to retrieve the current state and trigger updates.
+This function is essential for retrieving the current state or triggering updates.

-> **Note:** `get` is non-nullable to avoid constant null checks.
-However it will be null during the store initialization.
+> **Note:** While `get` is generally non-nullable for consistency, it will initially be `null` during the store’s initialization phase.
+Ensure that your store logic accounts for this initial state if accessing `get` early in the setup.

+## Further Reading

+For more information on working with signals, effects, and derived values, check out the following:

+- [Writable Signals](/reactivity/writable-signals): Basics of reactive state with signals.
+- [Effects](/reactivity/effects): Responding to changes in signal state with side effects.
+- [Memoized Signals](/reactivity/memoized-signals): Optimizing computed values with memoization.